fabrix-app/fabrix-ng/README.md

-# NgSpool
+# NgFabrix

 [![Build status][ci-image]][ci-url]

-## Fabrix and NgSpool
+## Fabrix and NgFabrix
-NgSpool helps you boot Fabrix in an Angular Application so that you can build isomorphic applications!
+NgFabrix helps you boot Fabrix in an Angular Application so that you can build isomorphic applications!

 ## Configuration
 ### .angular-cli.json
-You will need to update the cli to use the NgSpool config by modifying your `.angular-cli.json` file.
+You will need to update the cli to use the NgFabrix config by modifying your `.angular-cli.json` file.
 ```
 ...
 "environmentSource": "appConfig/environment.ts",